Pleasant Valley (town), New York: Library

 The Pleasant Valley Free Library was founded in 1903, and originally operated under State Charter and was governed by five trustees.
 The library has moved locations twice, the first time after it burned in 1913, and the second in 1974, where it remains currently.
 The library offers adult, young adult, and children's materials in the form of books, audiobooks, music CDs, and DVDs.
 There are eight public computers available for use, as well as two public computers in the young adult area.
 Additionally, the library offers services such as printing, faxing, photocopying, and tech help.
 Digital services offered by the library include Overdrive, Inc., Hoopla, and NovelNY, among others.

 The library's programming includes book discussion groups, children's storytimes, in-depth tech help, and yoga.

 2018 Fire

 On November 6, 2018, an electrical fire started in the basement of the library and spread through the walls to the upper floor.
 It was estimated that the library lost about 52,000 items in the collection, primarily due to smoke damage, though in the year after the fire, the library acquired 30,000 items mostly through donations.
-The historic building, built in the 1870s, required about $3 million dollars to rebuild and expand, and finally reopened in early February 2022.
+The historic building, built in the 1870s, required about $3 million to rebuild and expand, and finally reopened in early February 2022.